Sensitivity and Resolution

 color - color camera;

-day/night - full day/night camera, which has infra-red filter that is mechanically removed in black-white mode; in black-white mode the day/night camera is sensitive to infrared light; day/night camera at sufficient illumination behaves as a color camera with sensitivity approximately in 5 times less than in black-white mode;
+day/night - full day/night camera, which has infra-red filter that is mechanically removed in black-white mode; in black-white mode the day/night camera is sensitive to infrared light;

 Color parameter influences 3D model color as well as spectral sensitivity of cameras to various light sourses.
 For example, color camera is non sensitive to IR illumitators, and black-white camera has reduced sensitivity to light of discharge lamps in comparison with Incandescent lamp.